MicrosoftDocs/learn/learn-pr/wwl-azure/understand-concurrency-mysql/includes/8-summary.md

-In this module you have learned about thread concurrency, and the server parameters that are used to control how many users can connect at the same time.
-You have learned about isolation levels and how MySQL manages data being read or modified at the same time by more than one user.
-You have also learned about transactions and locking, including how MySQL supports isolation levels by preventing users modifying resources or objects
+In this module you've learned about thread concurrency, and the server parameters that are used to control how many users can connect at the same time.
+You've learned about isolation levels and how MySQL manages data being read or modified at the same time by more than one user.
+You've also learned about transactions and locking, including how MySQL supports isolation levels by preventing users modifying resources or objects

-Now that you have completed this module, you are can:
+Now that you've completed this module, you can:

 - Understand thread concurrency.
 - Understand when to use thread pools.